stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 When we get to binaries that use TLS we will also have `.tdata` and `.tbss`.
 Each section is dynamically allocated into the process heap during runtime once per each thread.

- `.tdata` - static and non static initialized thread local variables `.tbss`  - static and non static non-initialized thread local variables
+ - `.tdata` - static and non static initialized thread local variables
+ - `.tbss`  - static and non static non-initialized thread local variables

+These exist in a special `TLS` segment which is loaded per thread.

 ## TLS memory layout